Watch the video version of this article, here:

 The strange goings-on at Palmyra Atoll were remarkable enough to spawn a legend about the island being unlucky, and today you’ll still hear Pacific travelers talk about the “Palmyra curse.”
 There are evidently makeshift memorials to the Grahams on the island, which is private property and illegal to trespass upon, but naturally being so remote it’s difficult to police.
 Palmyra is today owned by the Nature Conservancy and is the site of some climate change research.

 Vincent Bugliosi, Stephanie Stearns’s attorney, wrote a book about the murders called And The Sea Will Tell.
 It was made into quite a good TV miniseries in 1991, but as it aired during the ground phase of the first Gulf War, almost nobody saw it.
-I keep waiting–in vain–for it to pop up on Netflix, though there are parts of it available on YouTube.
+I keep waiting–in vain–for it to pop up on Netflix.